A459 road: Dudley–Wolverhampton

 Entering into Dudley Town Centre, the road becomes concurrent with the A461 at Blowers Green as Duncan Edwards Way: the main dual-carriageway through the town.
-It then resumes heading north at a junction with the A4037 and meets the B4171 (the original route of the A461) as it passes The Churchill Shopping Centre.
+It then resumes heading north at a junction with the A4037 and meets the B4171 (the original route of the A461) and passes Dudley Zoo & Castle.
 Then, the road passes Priory Park and Dudley College, and also meets the A4168.
 It then begins to head towards Sedgley as The Broadway and meets the B4588 on its way.
 The road then passes the villages Upper Gornal, Ruiton and Woodsetton before running through Sedgley where it meets the A457 and A463.
 The road then passes Sedgley Park and enters into Wolverhampton.
-It runs parallel to the A4123 passing Ettingshall Park and Phoenix Park before terminating at the junction with Grove Street, part of the A4123 Gyratory route created with the construction of Ring Road St. George's.
+It runs parallel to the A4123 passing Ettingshall Park and Phoenix Park before signage indicates the road terminates at the junction with Grove Street, part of the A4123 Gyratory route created with the construction of Ring Road St. George's.